OctopusDeploy/docs/docs/administration/workers/index.md

 ## Ignoring workers

 Octopus works out-of-the-box without setting up workers.
 You can run all deployment processes, run script steps on the built-in worker, deploy to Azure and run AWS and Terraform steps, without further setup.
-The built-in worker is available in a default Octopus set up, and Octopus workers is designed so that, if you aren't using external workers, none of your deployment processes need to be worker aware.
+The built-in worker is available in a default Octopus set up, and Octopus workers are designed so that, if you aren't using external workers, none of your deployment processes need to be worker aware.

 The choices of built-in worker, built-in worker running in a separate account, and external workers enable to you harden your Octopus server and scale your deployments.

 ## Migrating to workers

 Octopus workers also provides a smooth path to move off the built-in worker, and thus off running scripts on the Octopus server, and onto external workers, without updating any deployment processes.
-Learn about how to [use the default worker pool to move steps off the Octopus server](worker-pools.md#Using-the-default-pool-to-stop-running-scripts-on-the-server)
+Learn about how to [use the default worker pool to move steps off the Octopus server](worker-pools.md#Using-the-default-pool-to-stop-running-scripts-on-the-server).